Customers with our QBO integration enabled have the ability to sync Inspect Point invoices to QBO. Here's an overview of the functionality.

 Creating Invoices for QBO

-The recommended workflow to create invoices for use with QBO is to import your QBO Products/Services into Inspect Point as "proposed corrections", add those corrections, to a proposal or work order, and then generate an invoice off of that proposal or work order.
+The recommended workflow to create invoices for use with QBO is to import your QBO Products/Services into Inspect Point as Materials & Services, add those items to a proposal or work order, and then generate an invoice off of that proposal or work order.
 If you have questions or need support with this workflow, don't hesitate to reach out to your Customer Success Manager.

 Note, the "payment terms" that you set on an Inspect Point invoice will sync to QBO.
 If those payment terms don't exist in QBO, a new set of payments terms will be created within QBO.

 In order to send an invoice to QuickBooks Online, your invoice must be associated with an account or building that is linked to QuickBooks Online.

 Once you have selected an account or building that is linked to QBO for your invoice, you will be able to send the invoice to QBO by clicking the “Send to QBO” button. at the bottom of the invoice.